opencast/opencast/docs/guides/admin/docs/upgrade.md

 - The configuration keys `source-tags` and `source-flavors` of the _publish-configure_ workflow operation were renamed to `download-source-tags` and `download-source-flavors` respectively.
 If you use custom workflows, you may need to adjust them accordingly.
+- A new configuration option `org.opencastproject.userdirectory.ldap.groupcheckprefix` with default option was added to the LDAP configuration.
+The option affects the `org.opencastproject.userdirectory.ldap.roleattributes` and `org.opencastproject.userdirectory.ldap.extra.roles` configuration options and should be adjusted accordingly

 Install and configure a standalone Elasticsearch node